 Not to worry, cat lovers!
 There are also a lot of reasons why cats can be better than dogs.

 No Litter Boxes!

-Even cat lovers probably don't love their litter boxes.
-No matter how well you keep up with them, there's always a lingering smell.
-The litter often tracks all over the house.
-It's almost impossible to find a good place to put the litter box in a small house.
+It's probably fair to say that even cat lovers don't love litter boxes.
+No matter how well you keep up with them, there always seems to be a lingering odor.
+Plus, litter often tracks all over the house.
+It's practically impossible to find a good place to put the litter box in a small house.
 Scooping the stuff is stinky and dusty.

 Dogs Just Wanna Have Fun

 Dogs Adapt Better to Change

 Cats are usually sensitive to their environments and dislike change.
-Most dogs tend to accept change more easily, at least when their owners act like it's no big deal.
-Of course, there are plenty of neurotic and fearful dogs out there, but as a species, they're often calmer in the face of significant alterations to their lifestyles.
+Many dogs tend to accept change more easily, especially when their owners act like it's no big deal.
+Of course, there are plenty of anxious and fearful dogs out there, but as a species, they're often calmer in the face of significant alterations to their lifestyles.

 More Control Means Less Destruction

 Try to control a cat and you might hear the tiny sound of kitty laughter.
 Most cats will go where they want to go, jump where they want to jump, scratch where they want to scratch, and mark whatever they think needs marking.
 Then there are those hairballs, which are most easily found when you're barefoot in the middle of the night.

-Dogs can cause a whole lot of destruction, too, but you can usually crate train a dog and keep him and your home safe and secure while you're away.
+Yes, dogs can cause a whole lot of destruction, but you can usually crate train a dog and keep him and your home safe and secure while you're away.
 Most crate-trained dogs consider their crates to be their own special places.
 Try putting a cat in a crate or behind a closed door and you'll have one unhappy kitty.

 Training Dogs is Easier